gammasoft71/xtd/docs/xtd_explanations.md

 #### Notes for Windows developer

-When you use the install of xtd, you are in admin mode to be able to install it in the folder "c:\C:\Program Files (x86)\xtd".
+When you use the install of xtd, you are in admin mode to be able to install it in the folder "C:\Program Files\xtd".

-When you are in Visual, you are in user mode and you cannot write in the folder "c:\C:\Program Files (x86)\xtd".
+When you are in Visual, you are in user mode and you cannot write in the folder "C:\Program Files\xtd".

 CMake generates the xtd project and adds different targets like :